kartickg33/Teams-Clone/README.md

 To successfully use Teams on your local machine, take note of the following things for "room_detail.js" file:-

 1. In line numbers 22, 31 and 37 change only the main url to 'http://localhost:3000/' for Room Creation to work successfully.
+The Routes remain the same.